 Getting Started

-Pixette works with any system supporting WebDAV (SMB in beta).
+Connect natively to Synology Photos or Immich, or to any system supporting WebDAV (or SMB / CIFS).
 Choose your NAS below for a step-by-step guide.

 Connection Details